 4.3.1 The IJB's reserves position was reduced at the year ended 31st March 2024 as a result of the operational overspend of £3,744k during 2023/24.
 This resulted in the IJB having total committed reserves of £11,024k and uncommitted reserves of £6,789k at the start of 2024/25 financial year.
-Following the IJB's approval to enhance Transformation Funding (report DIJB45-2024), the Reserves breakdown has been restated.
-The current reserves position is noted in Table 2 below:
+Following the IJB's approval to enhance Transformation Funding (report DIJB45-2024 Article VI of the minute of meeting of 21st August 2024 refers), the Reserves breakdown has been restated.
+The current reserves position is noted in Table 2 below, along with the projected Reserves balances at 31/3/25 based on known and anticipated movements during the current financial year: